tnier01/SafeRouteToSchool/README.md

 - limit the map extent to münster
 - add data for other years
 - make a video of the application
+- make the different levels better distinguishable in the map (Tom)
+- loadingbar (Tom)